catatsuy/cache/README.md

 - **WriteHeavyCache**: Optimized for frequent write operations.
 - **ReadHeavyCache**: Optimized for frequent read operations.
 - **Expiration Support**: Built-in expiration for cache entries in `WriteHeavyCacheExpired` and `ReadHeavyCacheExpired`.
+- **SWR-Friendly Expiration**: `GetWithExpireStatus` returns the value with an expired flag for stale-while-revalidate.
 - **Integer-Specific Caches**: Specialized caches (`WriteHeavyCacheInteger` and `ReadHeavyCacheInteger`) with increment operations.
 - **RollingCache**: A dynamically growing slice-based cache with efficient `Append` and `Rotate` operations, suitable for maintaining ordered sequences of elements.
 - **Faster Singleflight**: A custom implementation that is up to **2x faster** than the standard Singleflight.
 See detailed results in the [benchmark](/benchmark) directory.